JimFawcett/DesignBites/README.md

 # DesignBites
-Demonstration code and docs for design.
+Demonstration docs for design.
 Current focus on project structure.

-Just starting.
-No code demos yet.
+Find associated code in <a href="https://github.com/JimFawcett/DesignStructure">DesignStructure</a>

 Here are the current Design Bites:

    - <a href=https://jimfawcett.github.io/indexDesign.html>Design Track Summary</a><br />